 We select up to 18 students per session.
-Classes are held Monday-Friday from morning until the afternoon and students are expected to participate full-time.
-In addition to classes, there are student-led skill sharing sessions, lectures and workshops with visiting artists, field trips to institutions, schools, art spaces and dinners with special guests.
+Classes are held Monday–Friday from morning until the afternoon and students are expected to participate full-time.
+In addition to classes, there are student-led skill sharing sessions; lectures and workshops with visiting artists; field trips to institutions, schools and art spaces; and dinners with special guests.

 We offer an optional bootcamp week for students who are new to code or feel like they need additional time to focus on coding before the full session starts.

 The program starts with the SFPC Salon, an evening of talks and performances by leading practitioners in the field.
 We finish the program by celebrating with a final showcase where students get to share their projects with the larger SFPC community.
 Most importantly, SFPC is a safe space for students to grow.
 Consider joining the community of curious and generous peers through SFPC’s main program.

 SFPC classes are structured around the following concepts:

 - Computation and artistic practice — Algorithmic processes and concepts have been manifest in art and design throughout the twentieth century.
 How can we explore the influence of algorithms in practice and develop new approaches and techniques for utilizing them?
 What is the fundamental nature of computation and how can we work with it in a lyrical, expressive manner?
 How can code make things move in compelling and lifelike ways through animation and interaction?
 Check out Recreating the Past by Zach Lieberman, the SFPC Re-Coded project and Lux Lingua by Patricio Gonzalez Vivo.